P0668

 5. 5

-Use live data to observe the internal temperature value if the scan tool supports it, and compare to ambient conditions.
+Observe the internal temperature value in live data if supported and compare to ambient conditions.

 6. 6

-Perform a PCM software update if a relevant calibration or software patch is available.
+Apply a module software update if a relevant calibration is available.

 7. 7